SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

     cx_version: n/a
 ---

-Server-side rendering (SSR) error handling in Spartacus provides functionality that is missing from the Angular engine's error handling when pages are rendered on the server.
-SSR error handling ensures that your Spartacus application reacts to encountered errors by providing a default set of tools to handle them.
-It also provides the option to customize the experience.
+Server-side rendering error handling in Spartacus provides functionality that is missing from the error handling done by the Angular engine when pages are rendered on the server.
+Spartacus SSR error handling ensures that your storefront application reacts to errors that it encounters by providing a default set of tools to handle the errors.
+SSR error handling also provides the option to customize the experience.
 SSR error handling is essential for the SEO of your storefront pages, and for the overall user experience.

-For more information about the Angular engine's missing error handling functionality, see [Angular Github issue #33642](https://github.com/angular/angular/issues/33642).
+## Solution Overview

-**Note:** By default, Angular SSR ignores all errors that occur during rendering except for the following edge cases:
+By default, Angular SSR ignores all errors that occur during rendering except for the following edge cases:

 - errors in `APP_INITIALIZER` hooks
 - synchronous errors during the bootstrap of the root component

-Starting with version 2211.29, newly created Spartacus apps have SSR error handling enabled by default, which addresses the limitations of the out-of-the-box Angular SSR behavior.

-If your Spartacus app was created before version 2211.29, to benefit from all aspects of SSR error handling, you must do the following:

-- Enable the `propagateErrorsToServer` feature toggle to start propagating the errors caught during server-side rendering to the ExpressJS server, where eventually they will be properly handled.
-For more information, see [Propagating Errors To The Server](#propagating-errors-to-the-server).
-- Enable the `ssrStrictErrorHandlingForHttpAndNgrx` feature toggle to seal the Angular application from the asynchronous errors that occur in the NgRx flow and from HTTP calls during the rendering process.
-For more information, see [Strict Error Handling for HTTP And NgRx](#strict-error-handling-in-angular-for-http-and-ngrx).
-- Enable `ssrFeatureToggle.avoidCachingErrors` in `SsrOptimizationOptions` to not cache any pages where an error occurred during rendering.
-For more information, see [Cache management and error handling](#cache-management-and-error-handling).
-- Use the `defaultExpressErrorHandlers` middleware in `server.ts` to handle errors in ExpressJS.
-For more information, see [Using Default ExpressJS Error Handlers](#using-default-expressjs-error-handlers).
-- Ensure that the `provideServer()` config function is provided in the `app.server.module.ts` file.
-It contains elements that are required for SSR error handling to work properly.

-**Note:** SSR error handling is introduced in Spartacus 2211.29.
-For new applications, the feature is enabled by default.
-For older applications, the feature is disabled by default, but you can enable it using the feature toggles mentioned just above.
-After a certain period, the feature toggles will be enabled by default in newer versions of Spartacus, but you still may need to perform some steps manually to fully enable the functionality of SSR error handling.

-**Note:** Together with SSR error handling, Spartacus provides `ssrFeatureToggles` that allow you to enable or disable specific features for the `OptimizedSsrEngine`.
-For more information, see [SSR Feature Toggles](TODO: add link to page when is ready).
+For more information about the Angular engine's missing error handling functionality, see [Angular Github issue #33642](https://github.com/angular/angular/issues/33642).

 Without SSR error handling, the following issues arise:

 - With Angular's default SSR behavior (which is used under-the-hood by Spartacus), when an asynchronous error occurs during rendering (for example, with an API call, or a runtime error in the code), the rendering process does not stop, and it eventually returns potentially malformed HTML to the client, along with an incorrect `200` HTTP status code.
 This can lead to client-side errors and the page not being rendered correctly.
-- When a customer enters a URL that unknown to the application, Spartacus returns an error page, but with a misleading `200` status.
+- When a customer enters a URL that is unknown to the application, Spartacus returns an error page, but with a misleading `200` status.

-Both scenarios can drastically affect the SEO of storefront pages because the wrong status code sent in the response to the client can lead to malformed pages and unknown URLs being indexing by Google.
+Both scenarios can drastically affect the SEO of your storefront pages because the wrong status code sent in the response to the client can lead to malformed pages and unknown URLs being indexing by search engines.

 The following is a sequence diagram of an incoming SSR request rendering an out-of-the-box Angular application, with the Spartacus `OptimizedSsrEngine` included, but without SSR error handling enabled.
 It shows how an asynchronous error that occurs during rendering is ignored, and as a result, malformed HTML is returned to the client: